swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 `.log` files.
 Fluent Bit uploads timestamped objects as batches close, so `monitor_drift.generate_report` can read them all together.

-#### Create `.github/workflows/monitor.yaml`
+### Create the monitoring workflow

-Create a workflow that runs the monitoring job on a schedule and on demand.
+Create a GitHub Actions workflow that runs `src/monitor_cloud.py` on a schedule and on demand.
 It reuses the same cloud credentials and Python environment as the main MLOps pipeline.

 ```yaml title=".github/workflows/monitor.yaml"
 name: Monitor drift